cjazz/cjazz.github.io/_posts/2019-11-8-Code-Conventions-Practices.md

 "best" part of the phrase should be a given.

 Speaking of redundant, when coding, developing, engineering, one tenant is to avoid it at all costs.
-With this in mind I almost always abstract away a color scheme to use and re-use throught an app.
+With this in mind I almost always abstract away a color scheme to use and re-use throughout an app.
 In Swift, this is a piece of cake (or if you like pie more).

 Here's the contents of a file called AppStyles.swift for example :